 This year, the North American Dostoevsky Society is pleased to announce a virtual speaker series to celebrate Dostoevsky’s bicentennial in 2021.
 The series will include talks throughout 2020-21 and 2021-22 organized by or featuring North American Dostoevsky Society members!
 We are excited about this line up!

 All are welcome at the events with registration.
 Registration details will be posted and announced as they are available.

-Tues, Jan 26, 2pm Pacific: Dr Barbara Henry (University of Washington), hosted by the University of British Columbia Department of Central, Eastern, and Northern European Studies
+Hosted by the University of British Columbia Department of Central, Eastern, and Northern European Studies

 “Dostoevsky’s Incarnational Realism: A Book Talk with Dr Paul Contino (Pepperdine University)”